Samuel Hulse: Military career

 Born the second son of Sir Edward Hulse, 2nd Baronet and Hannah Hulse (née Vanderplank), Samuel Hulse was educated at Eton College and commissioned as an ensign in the 1st Regiment of Foot Guards on 17 December 1761.
 He was promoted to captain in his regiment on 12 March 1776.
 He saw his first active duty when he was called out to deal with the Gordon Riots in June 1780.
 Promoted to colonel in the army on 26 November 1782, he became Treasurer and Receiver-General to the Prince of Wales in January 1787.

-Promoted to second major in his regiment on 14 March 1789, and to first major in his regiment of his regiment on 11 August 1792, Hulse commanded the 1st Battalion at the Battle of Famars in May 1793 and at the Siege of Dunkirk in August 1793 during the Flanders Campaign.
+Promoted to second major in his regiment on 14 March 1789, and to first major in his regiment on 11 August 1792, Hulse commanded the 1st Battalion at the Battle of Famars in May 1793 and the Siege of Dunkirk in August 1793 during the Flanders Campaign.
 Promoted to major-general on 18 October 1793, he commanded the 1st Guards Brigade at the Battle of Willems in May 1794 and then joined the retreat into Germany later that year.
 He was promoted to lieutenant colonel in his regiment on 3 May 1794.

 After returning to England in 1795 Hulse was given command of troops in the Brighton area.
 Promoted to lieutenant general on 9 January 1798, he was sent to Ireland with a brigade of guards at the time of the 1798 rebellion although he was never actually engaged in putting down the rebellion.
-He took part in the Anglo-Russian invasion of Holland in August 1799 and then returned to England to become General Officer Commanding South East District with promotion to full general on 25 September 1803.
+He took part in the Anglo-Russian invasion of Holland in August 1799 and then returned to England to become General Officer Commanding the South East District with promotion to full general on 25 September 1803.
 He commissioned the building of West Heath House at Woolwich Road in Erith around this time.